 Wyatt gets ambushed by Yuri who THRUSTS HIS ARM through a door – how the heck would he have known to be waiting?
 Insane.
 Anyways, again Yuri shows just how strong he is, throwing both Wyatt and Mac around like sacks of flour.
 Teamwork wins in the end and they throw Yuri off a balcony with one of the aforementioned cords wrapped around his neck.

 After a successful diversion by the ladies, the whole team enters the lab where the FSB is currently loading up the nerve gas.
-A shoot out ensues (duh, it’s Strike Back) and at one point a canister of the gas actually gets shot!
-Reynolds is in the room, and barely makes it out, crawling and vomiting, before the room is sealed off.
-Wyatt and Novin are shooting to hold off the Russians, Mac is helping Reynolds and Dr Markov – being helpful for once – is trying to make an antidote.
+A shootout ensues (duh, it’s Strike Back) and at one point a canister of the gas actually gets shot!
+Reynolds is in the room and barely makes it out, crawling and vomiting, before the room is sealed off.
+Wyatt and Novin are shooting to hold off the Russians, Mac is helping Reynolds and Dr. Markov – being helpful for once – is trying to make an antidote.
 Except he’s shot in the forehead before he can complete it.
-Mac injects it in Reynolds anyways, figuring a small chance is better than none, thank goodness it actually works.
+Mac injects it in Reynolds anyway, figuring a small chance is better than none, thank goodness it actually works.

 A great week for Roxanne McKee – we really got to see some depth in Reynolds that’s been somewhat lacking.
 Roxanne doesn’t have the physicality that Alin Sumarwata does, however, this episode really showed why they cast her as the Captain – she’s got the brains and leadership skills to get it done.

 *Mac’s comments to Reynolds about being vaguely attractive – I’m still giggling over that

 *Reynolds “scared” not scared face at Yuri when he tried to intimidate her